neondatabase/website/content/docs/reference/compatibility.md

 <a id="default-parameters/"></a>

-## Neon PostgreSQL parameter settings
+## Neon Postgres parameter settings

-The following table lists Neon PostgreSQL parameter settings that may differ from the expected default.
+The following table lists Neon Postgres parameter settings that may differ from the expected default.

 | Parameter            | Value   | Note                                                                                      |
 | -------------------- | ------- | ----------------------------------------------------------------------------------------- |